rern/R_GPIO/README.md

 RuneUI GPIO
 ---
-GPIO-connected relay module control for power on / off audio equipments.
+Control GPIO-connected relay module for power on / off audio equipments.

 Try it - [**Demo**](https://rern.github.io/RuneUI_GPIO/)
 Can be installed without relay module to play with interface.